Keeping Children Safe in and Around Cars

 Keeping your child safe from car hazards:

 Never leave your child alone in a car, even for a minute.

-Never leave the engine on with your car idling in the garage, even when your intent is to run into the house for just one minute.
+Never leave the engine on with your car idling in the garage, even when your intent is to run into the house for just 1 minute.
 Always turn the engine off when exiting the car.